Stay updated on our activities

 - Implementation of policies at EU level; the difference between implementing acts and delegated acts

-- International dimension of EU decision-making
+- International dimension of EU decision making

-Comitology module (online, 16 April)
+Comitology module (online, 22 October)

 - Implementation at EU-level: who is doing what?